ziyanx02/ziyanx02.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm a senior student at Institute of Interdisciplinary Information Science, Tsinghua University.
+I'm a senior student at Institute for Interdisciplinary Information Sciences, Tsinghua University.
 My research interest includes Reinforcement Learning and Robot Learning.
 Specifically, I'm curious about how to improve RL algorithms that could be applied directly to real-world robot, where Sim2Real gap will not happen.

 <!--
 # 🔥 News